xlwings/xlwings-server/docs/lite_limitations.md

 The most important thing to be aware of is that everything is public since the code runs on the end-user's machine.
 Most importantly this includes:

 - The entire Python code
-- Configuration from the `app/lite/.env` file (not from the `app/.env` file though, which is the configuration for xlwings Server)
+- Configuration from the `app/lite/.env` file (not from the `.env` file though, which is the configuration for xlwings Server)

 To see exactly what the user has access to, inspect the `dist` folder after running the `python run.py lite` command.